-Building on our highly-rated BSc Genetics programme and our close links with the College's world-renowned medical school, Barts and the London School of Medicine and Dentistry, our Medical Genetics programme offers students a unique opportunity to study medically related topics such as tissue biology, human molecular biology and cancer biology within the context of classical, chromosomal, population and molecular genetics.
+Building on our highly-rated Genetics BSc, and co-taught by the School of Biological and Chemical Sciences and Barts and the London School of Medicine and Dentistry, our Medical Genetics programme offers you a unique opportunity to study medically-related topics such as tissue biology, human molecular biology and cancer biology within the context of classical, chromosomal, population and molecular genetics.

 Research and teaching